debrinashika/Algeo02-22025/README.md

 - The result of comparison between the uploaded photo and the image from the dataset
 - Download the result as a PDF file

-<a name="technologies-used"></a>

-## Technologies Used
-- CustomTkinter - version 4.6.3
-- OpenCV2 - version 4.5.4
-- PIL - version 8.4.0
-- fpdf - version 1.7.2
-- numpy - version 1.21.3
-- sys - version 3.9.4
-- tkinter - version 8.6

-> Note: The version of the libraries above is the version that we used in this project.
-You can use the latest version of the libraries.

 <a name="setup"></a>

 ## Setup
-You can setup your project by cloning this repository and install the libraries above.

-For specific version of the libraries, please check the `requirements.txt` file.
+For the libraries, please check the `requirements.txt` file.
 You can install the libraries by using the command below.

 ```bash
 pip install -r requirements.txt